danikron/spotifypltools/README.md

 target:<user>/playlists/</playlist id>
 ```

-The script will open an authentication page in the default webbrowser in order to fetch an authentication token.
+The script will open an authentication page in the default webbrowser in order to fetch an access token.
+This operation requires nc, provided by GNU Netcat or openbsd-netcat.